EmbarkStudios/physx-rs/physx-sys/README.md

 Steps *2..4* are performed completely automatically from within `build.rs`, while step *1* is only necessary when upgrading the PhysX SDK or modifying the generator.
 As such, building and running `pxbind` is a manual task, and is currently only supported on \*nix systems.

+Since `pxbind` relies on unstable clang internals only specific clang/llvm versions are supported to build it.
+Currently supported versions are `llvm-14` and `libclang-14-dev`.
+You may find it working with other versions but it's not guarenteed.

 ## License

 Licensed under either of